 Kevin McGlinchy, Blue Gray USA National Pitching Director & Instructor — Kevin McGlinchy is the National Pitching Director and Instructor for Blue Gray USA.
 Kevin is a former Major League Baseball pitcher with the Atlanta Braves and Tampa Bay Rays who pitched in the World Series as the setup man for Braves Hall of Famers Greg Maddux, Mike Glavine and John Smoltz in their 1999 NL Championship season.
 He was a 1995 draftee and spent just three seasons in the minors before becoming only the third Massachusetts native to pitch in the World Series in 1990s, besides teammates Glavine (Billerica) and Mark Wohlers (Holyoke).
 The big 6-5 righty will be on hand for our events to give advice to young pitchers and direct evaluations of our pitchers at events.

-Matt DiCato, Blue Gray USA Director of Operations and IT — Matt handles our communications operations starting with the maintenance of our website and social media outlets and continuing through the events, with news and media updates and live photos and other supporting information on event days and thereafter.
+Matt DiCato, Blue Gray USA Informational Technology Consultant — Matt handles our communications operations starting with the maintenance of our website and social media outlets and continuing through the events, with news and media updates and live photos and other supporting information on event days and thereafter.
 He is an experienced baseball statistician and evaluator with many events nationwide under his belt in Mass., New Jersey, and North Carolina.
 Matt was also a very successful high school outfielder and then collegiate pitcher at Framingham State University and still competes on the mound at the semiprofessional level.
 Matt’s dual knowledge and experience in both information technology, communications, and baseball make him an invaluable member of the Blue Gray directors group.

-Dan Cacciola Blue Gray USA Associate Director of Operations/ Office Manager — Dan oversees all of the day-to-day office operations, including event registrations, event information and public relations and communications.
+Brendan Ronan, Blue Gray USA Associate Director of Operations — Brendan assists in all of the day-to-day office operations, including event registrations, event information and public relations and communications.
 He works with closely with information that is displayed on website and social media operations and also oversees all of our email communications.
-Dan was a highly successful high school player and former Blue Gray USA standout performer himself and is now a business major and member of the Endicott College baseball squad.
+Brendan is a former two-sports standout in hockey and baseball in H.S. and continued his exploits on the ice as a business major at Worcesrter State University.

 Mike DiCato, Blue Gray USA Field Director — Mike is the Field Director for our events and supervises staff members in all on-field activities at our showcase events.
 He has a wealth of experiences having been on staff as many events for the past 10 years both on-field as an evaluator for Blue Gray Classic baseball.
 Like all of our staff members and directors, Mike’s primary goal is to ensure a postive and successful experience at the events for all of our players.
 Our events run smoothly and effectively with Mike at the helm on “game day”.
 He is a former Division 1 righthanded pitcher and second-all-time in appearances at UMass-Amherst.
 He is quite familiar with the recruiting process as a former All-Scholastic hitter in his high school years, where in 2005 he led Massachusetts in both hitting offensively and in strikeouts as a pitcher.
 He also shined as a Blue Gray Classic performer in high school a the former Wake Forest, Florida and New England events.
 Mike still competes at the semiprofessional level.